In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 This mindful cooking exercise boosts present-moment mindfulness, encourages kids to be more mindful of what they are eating, and teaches them to cook, all at the same time.

 A very enjoyable way to teach kids to meditate is by listening to music.
 This is actually how I personally learnt mindfulness myself, all those many, many years ago.
-I played piano and would meditate on the music I was creating.
+I played the piano and would meditate on the music I was creating.
 All kids can do this technique, whether they play an instrument or not.

 - Find a tune that your child can hum or sing (something simple like “Twinkle Twinkle”)